 Could a move to the cloud be in your future?
 Last year, enterprise spending on IT infrastructure saw a 13% jump while overall cloud infrastructure spending saw an even bigger increase.
 We’ll break down the true advantages of moving to the cloud.

 The cloud delivers distinct value.
 Value is often perceived simply as cost savings, but there's more to it than that.
 While you may see a reduction in IT spend after migrating to the cloud, there are likely other benefits you may not have considered.
-Take a look at this latest segment of Cloud Computing 101.
+Take a look at this latest segment of Cloud Adoption 101.

 Benefits of the Cloud

 Moving to the cloud can provide certain noticeable advantages.
 The obvious benefits include availability, productivity and security in the cloud environment.
 But there are also less obvious gains from migrating the cloud.
 Here are a few advantages of cloud computing that you may not have thought about as you embark upon a cloud computing revolution.

 1. Scalability and Elasticity